 Gesso is one of those words that seems to stop beginner artists in their tracks.
 It leaves many wondering how to use it with acrylics, or if you even need to use it in an acrylic painting at all.

-Historically, it is for oil painting and was traditionally used to prepare or prime a surface so oil paint would adhere to it.
+Historically, gesso was made for oil painting and was traditionally used to prepare or prime a surface so oil paint would adhere to it.
 It is made from a combination of paint pigment, chalk and binder.

 - Acrylic polymer medium (binder)

 - Calcium carbonate (chalk)

 - A pigment (usually Titanium white)

-- Chemicals that ensure flexibility, and long archival life.
+- Chemicals that ensure flexibility and long archival life

 Don’t forget your pre-primed canvas from the art store already has a layer of gesso on it.
 Gesso is the same as a primer, as in ‘pre-primed canvas.’

-So grab your paints, you’re ready to go!
+So grab your paints, and you’re ready to go!
 You can also have a look at how I apply acrylic gesso to a canvas.